themysticsavages/cloudbot-discord/readme.md

 #
 # Information

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more responsible than public ones.
-But you can put it in a public server if you want. __This bot is officially in a release channel__.
+But you can put it in a public server if you want. __This bot is officially in a release channel, so features are continuously added__.
 It supports file management, banning members, and many other pointless commands.
-If you want to give it a name, call it Cybrex or something.

 ## Self hosting

-*[Read setup.md](https://github.com/themysticsavages/cloudbot-discord/blob/main/setup.md) for complete information on self-hosting.*
+*[Read setup.md](https://github.com/themysticsavages/cloudbot-discord/blob/main/setup_windows.md) for complete information on self-hosting (on Windows).*

 ## Commands